frankaemika/docs/source/tutorial.rst

     ./examples/generate_joint_velocity_motion <franka-control-ip>

 The robot is moved by a `controller` which specifies the desired torque on each joint.
-It is possible to choose between several built in `controllers`.
+It is possible to use a built in `controller`.
 Alternatively, a self written controller can be provided.
-Additionally, the `controllers` can be fed with desired joint values :math:`q_d` by `motion generators`.

-The provided internal controllers are:
+Additionally, the `controller` can be fed with desired joint values :math:`q_d` by `motion generators`.

-* Cartesian impedance
+The provided internal controller is:

 * Joint impedance